 1. A phobia is an intense fear about something that might be harmful (such as heights, snakes, etc.)

+a. true b. false

 2. Useful interventions for adolescent mental disorders include BOTH psychological and pharmacological treatment.

+a. true b. false

 3. Mental distress can occur in someone who has a mental disorder.

+a. true b. false

-4. Stigma against the mentally ill is uncommon in Canada.
+4. Stigma against the mentally ill is uncommon in State USA. nentally ill is uncommon in State USA.

+a. true b. false

 5. Substance abuse is commonly paired with a mental disorder.

+a. true b. false

-- 6. The most common mental disorders in teenage girls are eating disorders. - a. true b. false - 7.
+6. The most common mental disorders in teenage girls are eating disorders.

+a. true b. false

+7. 7.
 The stresses of being a teenager are a major factor leading to adolescent suicide.

+a. true b. false

 8. Three of the strongest risk factors for teen suicide are: romantic breakup, conflict with parents, and school failure.

+a. true b. false

 9. Schizophrenia is a split personality.

+a. true b. false

-- 10. A depressed mood that includes a drop in school grades and lasts for a month or longer in a teenager is very common and should not be confused with a clinical Depression that may require professional help. - a. true b. false - 11.
-A Generalized Anxiety Disorder usually arises from being burned out by stressful events.
+10. A depressed mood that includes a drop in school grades and lasts for a month or longer in a teenager is very common and should not be confused with a clinical Depression that may require professional help.

+a. true b. false

+11. A Generalized Anxie ty Disorder usually arises from being burned out by stressful events.

+a. true

+b. false